 It is determined to be necessary in accordance with manufacturer recommendations.

-For Tiers 3 and 4: Dischargers shall comply with the following groundwater monitoring requirements to assess the potential impact of discharging winery process water to the SDS.
-The installation of any new groundwater monitoring well shall comply with requirements in the Technical Reporting Provisions section.
+Tier 4: Dischargers shall conduct groundwater monitoring as specified in the MRP using an onsite monitoring well network designed to assess the potential impact of discharging process water to the SDS.
+The installation of any new groundwater monitoring well shall comply with requirements in the Technical Provisions section.

-For Tier 3 only: The Discharger shall conduct groundwater monitoring of the SDS disposal area as specified in the MRP if directed by the regional water board in writing if site-specific conditions indicate a threat to water quality.

-For Tier 4 only: The Discharger shall conduct groundwater monitoring to detect potential groundwater degradation from waste discharge to the SDS disposal area as specified in the MRP.

 Solids Specifications

 Collected process solids shall be controlled and contained in a manner that minimizes leachate formation and minimizes infiltration of waste constituents into soils in a mass or concentration that will violate the Groundwater Limitations of this General Order.
 At a minimum:

-Stored solids shall be protected from precipitation (e.g., containerized, covered with tarps, stored under roofed areas) or stored in areas protected from stormwater runon or runoff (e.g., bermed or graded to direct stormwater away from stockpiles) to minimize leachate formation.
+Stored solids shall be protected from precipitation as needed (e.g., containerized, covered with tarps, stored under roofed areas) or stored in areas protected from stormwater runon or runoff (e.g., bermed or graded to direct stormwater away from stockpiles) to minimize leachate formation.

 Solids shall be stored and managed such that free draining liquid is contained (e.g., placed on a compacted, bermed outdoor pad, controlled with a leachate collection and return system), directed to a containment structure (e.g., process water pond), or otherwise similarly controlled and contained to prevent leachate runoff and minimize infiltration.
+Onsite composting and reuse of process solids are encouraged.

 Solids shall be managed to prevent nuisance conditions (e.g., stored in covered containers, dried and moved offsite as soon as practicable, or promptly land applied).